hathitrust/otis/README.md

 ## Built With

-Otis is a dockerized (Ruby on) Rails 6 application.
+* Otis is a dockerized (Ruby on) Rails 6 application.
-It uses Bootstrap 3 for UI.
+* It uses Bootstrap 3 for UI.
 (A big TODO is to update Bootstrap.)
+* Mariadb database.
-Mariadb database.
-Keycard and checkpoint for authentication & authorization.
+* Keycard and checkpoint gems for authentication & authorization.

 ## Phases